 We all know that adding useful and timely content to your website increases readership, relevance and authority.
 But who has the time to write?

 Being an authority in your field is something we all aspire to.
 People judge your business by your website.
-Having a bad or outdated website can do more harm than good.
+Having a bad or outdated website will do more harm than good.
 The perception of your business online is your brand.

 |6 x||$1,895 ($316/mo)||$1,499||$999|